-- 4.25 The Licensing Authority will specifically have regard to those matters contained within section 2, paragraph 2.43-2.46 concerning matters to be considered in licensing of premises. - 4.26 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
-Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 4.27 The efficiency of such policies and procedures will be considered on their merits and may, for example, include such measures as: - CRB checks Criminal Record Check from Disclosure and Barring (DBS) for staff; - staff training in how to deal with suspected truant school children, or unsupervised, very young children on the premises, or children causing perceived problems on/around the premises.
+- 4.26 The Licensing Authority will specifically have regard to those matters contained within Section 2, paragraph 2.43 2.42-2.46 concerning matters to be considered in licensing of premises. - 4.27 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 4.28 The efficiency of such policies and procedures will be considered on their merits and may, for example, include such measures as: - Criminal Record Check from Disclosure and Barring (DBS) for staff; for the applicant and the person having the day to day control of the premises; Proof of age schemes; - How the applicant proposes to ensure that children will be protected from harm whilst on the premises;

-- 4.28 The Licensing Authority also expects that applicants: - set out the type/s of gaming that it is intended to be offered; - demonstrate a full understanding of the maximum stakes and prizes of the gaming that is permitted, and that staff receive appropriate training in relation to those matters: - have no relevant convictions (those that are set out in Schedule 7 of the Act). - 4.29 Appendix H contains further information on prize gaming, the application process and additional documentation the Licensing Authority requires in determining the application.
+- staff training in how to deal with suspected truant school children, or unsupervised, very young children on the premises, or children causing perceived problems on/around the premises. - 4.29 The Licensing Authority also expects that applicants: - set out the type/s of gaming that it is intended to be offered; - demonstrate a full understanding of the maximum stakes and prizes of the gaming that is permitted, and that staff receive appropriate training in relation to those matters: - have no relevant convictions (those that are set out in Schedule 7 of the Act). - 4.30 Appendix G contains further information on prize gaming, the application process and additional documentation the Licensing Authority requires in determining the application.